 If there are errors or warnings, for example, in the catalog definition files, the Message Log button is shown in the lower right corner in the catalog.
 The button is not shown if there are no errors or warnings.

 To view the error log, click the Message Log button.

 Errors and warnings are also written to the ComponentCatalog_<user>.log file in the \logs folder under the model folder.

 The commands in Access advanced features > Catalog management are used for modifying catalog definitions.
 Generally, there is no need to modify catalog definitions.
 Do not modify the definition files if you are not an administrator.
-For more information on administrator tasks, see Applications & components catalog for administrators.
+For more information on administrator tasks, see Customize the Applications & components catalog.